aymanizz/smalld-click/README.md

 - `executor` an instance of `concurrent.futures.Executor` used to execute commands. by default this is a `concurrent.futures.ThreadPoolExecutor`.

-Instances of this class should be used as a context manager, to properly close the executor when the bot stops.
+Instances of this class should be used as a context manager, to patch click functions and to properly close the executor when the bot stops.

 ```python
 Conversation(runner, message)